 Although ticks are commonly thought of as insects, they are actually arachnids similar to scorpions, spiders, and mites.
 All adult ticks have eight legs and have no antennae.
-Adult insects by comparison have six legs and one pair of antennae.
-Ticks are parasites that feed on the blood of their host, which can be an animal or a human.
+Adult insects, by comparison, have six legs and one pair of antennae.
+Ticks are parasites that feed on the blood of their host, which can include pets and people.

 Because cats are fastidious groomers, it is rare to see more than one or two ticks on a cat.
-If you observe numerous ticks, this could be a sign of illness in your cat (cats that are ill usually do not groom themselves).
+If you observe numerous ticks, this could be a sign of illness in your cat (since cats that are ill usually do not groom themselves).

 What are the different types of ticks?